Over the years one the most consistent questions I’ve had at events as well as seen on social media is how much can you

 I’m always amazed at the range of answers I hear.
 Some will say, “you shouldn’t resize at all”, some preach safely 10% up or down, others 20%, or 30%.
 Some resize to the point that there is no limit.

-The reality is, there is no one single answer that is correct, as every design created differently.
+The reality is that there is no one single correct answer because every design is created differently.

 The home industry has been trained that one design should run well on a large variety of fabric types.
 The truth is that underlay, density and pull compensation properties should change based on what the design is being applied to.
 Leather and pique knit should not have the same recipes if you expect both to run well…

 Not all designs are created equal:

 To answer the question “how much can I resize” we must first establish a solid foundation of embroidery’s rules.
 Personally, I think it would be in every embroiderer’s best interest to learn some basic theory about how designs are created and the foundational rules before they even get behind the seat and start driving.
 For this reason, if you haven’t already I highly suggest you click here to access our free Embroidery Digitizing 101: Cheat Sheet video course.
 Those of you who have been doing embroidery for a while will agree that there is a bit of a learning curve when you first get your machine.

 All the customer knows and thinks is that this machine they sold me is a piece of garbage.
 It’s important to understand that a machine is much like our own bodies, put garbage in, get garbage out!
 Put good stuff in, get good stuff out!

 Not all designs are created equal which is why I always suggest embroiderers find and stick with design companies that know what they’re doing or learn digitize and do it themselves.
 Less aggravation, and more importantly, better results.
 If you’d like to try one of my embroidery designs free, simply click here.
 We have over 26,300 on this site!
 Click here to browse our design categories now.